SamTh3D3v/AltBrowser/README.md

 Requires a Mac or Linux system with git correctly installed.

-and the stable version for Pharo 3.0 with:
+and the stable version for Pharo (2, 3 and 4) with:

 ```smalltalk
 Gofer new